A slew of superfoods claiming to have a myriad of health benefits are exploding, and they are altering many Americans’ eating patterns.

 Move over spinach.
 Forget broccoli rabe.
 Pasta is old school.
 There is a new wave of fruits, vegetables, and grains, dubbed superfoods, that are having their moment.
 Healthline sat down with several nutrition and food industry experts to get the lowdown on these superfoods.
 Are they really beneficial to your health?

-Alissa Rumsey, R.D., C.D.N., spokesperson for the Academy of Nutrition and Dietetics in New York City, told Healthline that superfoods — a term coined by marketers — usually have a high content of vitamins, nutrients, and antioxidants.
+Alissa Rumsey, R.D., C.D.N., told Healthline that superfoods — a term coined by marketers — usually have a high content of vitamins, nutrients, and antioxidants.
 Antioxidants are natural compounds found in foods that protect against the damaging effects of oxidation and inflammation in our bodies.
 “A lot of things can cause inflammation in our bodies, and cells get oxidized, which can cause many different disease states,” said Rumsey.
 “Antioxidants help to get rid of these free radicals that happen when you have oxidation.”

 Food industry expert Phil Lempert, editor of supermarketguru.com, told Healthline that consumers should be cautious about superfoods: “The word ‘superfoods’ is on a lot of products that probably don’t deserve that designation because, like the terms ‘new,’ ‘fresh,’ or ‘free,’ superfoods has become a buzz word.”